 Rabun County Country Club: 9 hole golf course.
 South on Main Street/Old 441.
 Clayton, GA.
 (706)782-5500.

 Sky Valley Resort: Championship eighteen holes.
 Sky Valley, GA.
 (706)746-5303. http://www.skyvalley.com/

-21. Enjoy a picnic at Minnehaha Falls.
+22. Enjoy a picnic at Minnehaha Falls.
 We consider Minnehaha Falls to be the best waterfall in Rabun County.
 The 60-foot high falls widens as it quickly cascades to a wide pool at its base.
 Minnehaha Falls is buried in a wide, steep-sided cove packed with rhododendron, making this an exceptionally beautiful hike.
 At the base of the falls is a perfect flat stone to host a picnic. http://maps.google.com/maps?hl=en&tab=wl Let Beechwood Inn pack your picnic lunch for you https://beechwoodinn.ws/specials/picnic-package-in-north-georgia/

 Get A Good Night’s Rest at Beechwood Inn!